What is Phylogeny?

-In my previous blog, I discussed taxonomy, an organizational method to sort things.
-For more information, click HERE.
+In my previous blog, I discussed TAXONOMY, an organizational method to sort things.
 Phylogeny is different from taxonomy in that it categorizes how closely related different species are to each other by using the taxonomic method.

 Think of the phylogenetic tree as an actual tree.
 You have the roots which are the furthest back in time and you have the branches which are more recent.
 The "root" of the tree represents the ancestral lineage, and the tips of the branches represent the descendants of that ancestor.
 As you move from the root to the tips, you are moving forward in time.
 When a lineage splits in the tree, it's because of the traits that distinguish one group from another.

 Without going into detail on the species names, you can follow the "tree" of bear species from left to right.
 The older species are on the left and more recently developed are on the right.
-The divergence of species is referred to as divergent evolution.
+The split between species is referred to as divergent evolution.
 Pandas are related to polar bears, but they're farther away from each other than a panda and a black bear.

 When all of the species are grouped together and have the same common ancestor, you can call the group a clade.
-When there's a group separated from other groups, you call it a monophyletic group.
+When there's a group separated from other groups, like a high school clique, you call it a monophyletic group.

 When you look at the picture of the different phylogenies, you see the monophyly (short cut word for monophyletic group).
 You also see the paraphyletic group which is a group of animals that contains a common ancestor and some of the descendants, but not all of them.
 The polyphyletic group includes a group of organisms whose last common ancestor is not a member of the group.